Pittsburgh-NEH-Institute/Institute-Materials-2017/alexandria/data_and_processing_model_specification.md

 2. Annotation edge to connect 2 and 3
 3. Annotation edge to connect 4 and 2
 4. TODO: lots of edges to add
-5. TODO: add hyperedges for text
 6.

+TODO: add edges between text nodes to the record order of the text.
+TODO: add edges between nodes on annotations of the same annotation (annotations are order in LMNL)

 Example repeated here for clarity: